EvanKaeding/dashberry-pi/README.md

 Dashboards are awesome.
 They help us drive cars, fly planes, and ultimately make decisions in real-time based on quantitative information.
 What's more is, once they're configured properly, they just run.
 No user input required.

-An additonal benefit of a dashboard is that it remains in a single place, ready to convey meaningful information about the world around it at a moments' notice.
+An additional benefit of a dashboard is that it remains in a single place, ready to convey meaningful information about the world around it at a moments' notice.
 There's no misplacing it or worrying about it being tied up with an unrelated task.
 It just does its thing.

 The vision for Dashberry Pi is to provide a framework and set of modules for creating a live, customizable dashboard using a Raspberry Pi.